Target Corporation: Chip Ganassi Racing

 Target was a long-time sponsor of the IndyCar and NASCAR racing teams of Chip Ganassi Racing.
 Target's relationship with Ganassi in IndyCar go back to 1990 when it began sponsoring Eddie Cheever.
-Some of their most famous drivers in the 1990s include Michael Andretti, Bryan Herta, and Arie Luyendyk.
+Some of its most famous drivers in the 1990s include Michael Andretti, Bryan Herta, and Arie Luyendyk.
 In the late 1990s, Target Chip Ganassi Racing had a four-year run of winning championships in CART, winning 1996 with Jimmy Vasser, 1997 and 1998 with Alex Zanardi, and 1999 with Juan Pablo Montoya.
-Ganassi won their first Indianapolis 500 in 2000.
+Ganassi won its first Indianapolis 500 in 2000.
 The team moved full-time into the rival Indy Racing League in 2003, and won in its first year of full-time competition, with Scott Dixon, who won the championship again in 2008.
 The 2009 season marked the 20th anniversary of the Target race program.
 Franchitti won his second career IndyCar championship, and with Scott Dixon finishing second, gave Target a one-two sweep in the IndyCar series.
 Dixon and Franchitti won 10 of 17 races (five each) and tied the team record from 1998 when Alex Zanardi and Jimmy Vasser combined to win 10 in the 19-race 1998 CART season.
 In 2010, Franchitti won the Indianapolis 500.
 He also won the series championship for the Target team, by five points over second-place finisher Will Power.

 In the 2002 NASCAR Winston Cup Series season, the No. 41 Chip Ganassi Target car was driven by Jimmy Spencer, and from 2003 to 2005, Casey Mears drove the car.
 In 2006, Reed Sorenson took over the 41 car when Mears moved to a different car on the same team.
 Sorenson drove the car through the 2008 season, and Target has also had some major sponsorship time on the Ganassi Racing No. 40 car with Dario Franchitti and Jeremy Mayfield, who subbed for the injured Franchitti.
 The 40 team has since been shut down.
 For 2009, the Target sponsorship moved to the No. 42 driven by Juan Pablo Montoya with the newly formed Earnhardt Ganassi Racing.
 Target also sponsored Earnhardt Ganassi Racing's No. 8 car driven by Aric Almirola, which it co-sponsors in some races with other sponsors such as Guitar Hero and TomTom until the team was disbanded in May 2009.
 Kyle Larson took over the No. 42 car in 2014 and Target sponsored the No. 51 of Phoenix Racing for Larson's Sprint Cup Series debut.